-If this flag is set, the call to tpdequeue() is successful, and the message was queued with a delivery quality of service, then the flag-TPQOOSDEFAULTPERSIST,
+If this flag is set, the call to tpdequeue() is successful, and the message was queued with a delivery quality of service, then the flag-TPQQOSDEFAULTPERSIST, default delivery policy of the target queue dictates the delivery quality of service for the message.

-TPQQOSPERSISTENT, or TPQQOSNONPERSISTENT-is stored in ct1->delivery\qos.
-If no delivery quality of service was explicitly specified when the message was queued, the default delivery policy of the target queue dictates the delivery quality of service for the message.
+TPQQOSPERSISTENT, or TPQQOSNONPERSISTENT-is stored in ctl->delivery\qos.
+If no delivery quality of service was explicitly specified when the message was queued, the